No Factories on Shafer Road

 1 - SCALE: The scale of this project warrants informing residents about its proposal, yet locals were not informed.
 Just a couple of years ago the proposed Eco-Village in rural Lumby was refused since it aimed to use 3 of the 30 Acres for housing while keeping the rest in agriculture.
 Yet this huge project apparently does not even warrant rezoning nor informing neighbours.

-2 - ALR Land: This project plans to cover 100,000 sq feet with concrete and to build one or more commercial buildings that compare to the size of a Walmart.
+2 - ALR Land: This project plans to cover more than 100,000 sq feet with concrete and to build commercial buildings that compare to the size of a Walmart.
 This goes against legislation introduced by the BC Agriculture minister on Nov.
-5, 2018 making it clear that land in the ALR is for farming and ranching, not for building mega-mansions or mega industries.
+5, 2018 which make it clear that land in the ALR is for farming and ranching, not for building mega-mansions or mega industries.

-4 - POLLUTION: Residents are concerned about the pollution from the processing going on inside building(s) the size of a Wal-Mart, located right on the edge of a waterway that leads directly to the beautiful Shuswap river only 600 meters away.
+4 - POLLUTION: Residents are concerned about the effluent from the processing going on inside buildings located right on the edge of a waterway leading directly to the Shuswap River only 600 meters away.
 It is unlikely that 3,500 cubic metres of water every year will all evaporate or be recaptured; some must discharge.

-6 - RURAL Living: If allowed, residents see this industrial development as completely changing the atmosphere of this rural community.
+6 - RURAL Living: If allowed, residents fear this industrial development would fundamentally change the atmosphere of their erswhile rural community.